matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

 <h3>The Stack (If You Care)</h3>
 <ul>
-<li>DeepSite for AI-assisted sanity checks and batch boilerplate work.</li>
+<li>DeepSeek for AI-assisted sanity checks and batch boilerplate work.</li>
 <li>Tailwind CSS for not having to think about pixels.</li>
 <li>StackOverflow, Native Instruments community forum, and of course ChatGPT.</li>
 <li>Tone.js so users could hear chords before exporting them.</li>